apiad/illiterate/README.md

 ## Installation

-illiterate is distributed as a single static binary for Linux (and Windows Subsystem for Linux).
+`illiterate` is distributed as a single static binary for Linux (and Windows Subsystem for Linux).

-You can install it by downloading the latest pre-compiled binary from the [GitHub Releases page](https://www.google.com/search?q=https://github.com/apiad/illiterate/releases/latest) and placing it in a directory on your PATH.
+You can install it by downloading the latest pre-compiled binary from the [GitHub Releases page](https://github.com/apiad/illiterate/releases/latest) and placing it in a directory on your PATH.

-Here are the commands to install the latest version directly into /usr/local/bin:
+The following command will install the latest version directly into `/usr/local/bin`:

 ```bash
 curl https://raw.githubusercontent.com/apiad/illiterate/refs/heads/main/install.sh | sh